 If you have a medium lawn and don’t want to spend more than £500, a ride-on lawn mower probably isn't a priority.
 Instead, you might want to consider buying a petrol lawn mower or a powerful cordless mower instead, as these will tackle lawns over 150 sq m.

-If reducing the work of cutting the lawn is your priority, a robotic mower is also a good option as it will look after the lawn by itself.
-Alternatively, you might like to pay for someone to cut the lawn and get rid of your mower entirely.
+Assuming reducing the work of cutting the lawn is your priority, a robotic mower (also known as a robot lawn mower) is a good option as it will look after the lawn by itself.
+Alternatively, you could opt to pay for someone to cut the lawn and get rid of your mower entirely.

-If you have less than an acre of lawn to cut, then a ride-on mower with the cutting deck towards the front or even in front of the front wheels is a good bet.
+If you have less than an acre of lawn to cut, a ride-on mower with the cutting deck towards the front (or even ahead of the front wheels) is a good bet.
 The engine sits at the back and they’re small, manoeuvrable machines, ideal for cutting around flower beds, trees and under furniture.